ave-llan/grammar-graph/api.md

 <a name="DecisionGraph+addVertexOR"></a>
 ### decisionGraph.addVertexOR(name)
 add OR vertex to the graph.
-When moving through the decision graph, an OR vertex will pick just one of its outgoing vertices.
+When moving through the decision graph, an OR vertex chooses just one of its outgoing vertices.

 **Kind**: instance method of <code>[DecisionGraph](#DecisionGraph)</code>
 **See**: [addVertexAND](#DecisionGraph+addVertexAND)